RedHatQE/rhui3-automation/tests/README.md

 Usage
 --------
 You can include the test stage in a RHUI 3 deployment by providing the address of your test instance in the `[TEST]` section and the address of your client instances in the `[CLI]` and `[ATOMIC_CLI]` sections of the `hosts.cfg` file.
 Alternatively, you can install and run the tests at any time after a RHUI 3 deployment by adding (or uncommenting) the `[TEST]`section and running `ansible-playbook` again.
 Either way, the `ansible-playbook` command line must contain the `--extra-vars` switch with the required ZIP file as a parameter of the `extra-files` option, the required credentials file as a parameter of the `credentials` option, and the `tests` variable with `all`, `client`, or a test name as its parameter; the test name is the part of the file name in the `rhui3_tests` directory between `test` and the extension.
 If the credentials file is encrypted, you will have to either provide the encryption password interactively or store it in a separate file (however, if someone reads that file, they will be able to read your Red Hat credentials, too, so be careful where you store the file).
+To supply a patch file, use it as a parameter of the `patch` option.

 To install _and run the whole test suite_ as part of the initial deployment or after a completed deployment, use either the following command if you would like to enter the encryption password by hand: